Createdd/Writing/2018/articles/MLCourseTips.md

 Of course this is hard on the internet.
 Keep always in mind that this course is for you, you alone.
 Dishonoring the code doesn't add any value to your learning experience and harms open projects like this.

 Here is my certificate.
 If you have any questions feel free to reach out :)
+Thanks Andrew Ng, Stanford and the Coursera platform for making this happen.
+Additionally I was very surprised on how well teaching can be done.
+Professor Ng really is a great personality and a role model for teaching.

 ![cert](../assets/mlTipps/cert.jpg)